gjwdyk/AWS-Lambda-in-CloudFormation/S3Bucket/README.md

 ![RandomWord Lambda's Response to CloudFormation](RandomWordLambdaResponseCleaned.png)

-Below screen capture shows that the random word result `billons` were propagated to the CloudFormation.
+Below CloudFormation's Outputs screen capture shows that the random word result `billons` were propagated to the CloudFormation.

 ![CloudFormation's Outputs with Result.png](CloudFormationOutputsResult.png)

+***

+## Node.JS CallBack Function

+[RandomWordCB.js](RandomWordCB.js) example (and its companion [RandomWordCB.json](RandomWordCB.json)) arranges the code so that the function call to return the resulting random word were inserted within the External API Call Back Function, thus ensuring in that position an answer / result is available.